taehyounpark/queryosity/docs/pages/main.md

 @mainpage

 @tableofcontents

-`queryosity` is a row-wise semi-structured data analysis library.
+`queryosity` is a row-wise analysis description language for semi-structured data.

 <!-- --------------------------------------------------------------------------------------------------------------- -->